Mainstream shonens are bad by default.

 Plot: For a shonen to be mainstream it needs to have a very, very simple plot.
 It has to be understood with no problems by kids of even 12 years old, and by the kind of people who thought the “female titan” revelation was unexpected.
 Every single thing you add that could need any kind of thinking by the spectator means audience you’re losing.
 You wanna introduce a plot twist?
 Well guess what, some people will not get it, and others will not like it (because that’s what happens with plot twists, some love them, other hate them), so that’s a number of people who stops watching.
 You wanna introduce some complex power or premise?
 Well throw some big percentage of people out the window as well.
 You wanna introduce some politics or aristocratic intrigue?
 Oh god, you’re in for losing half your audience there.

 I remember that the first time I watched Ghost in the shell I was like 14 years old, and I liked it a lot (but that shouldn’t be used as reference because I’ve always preferred seinen since I was little), but at the same time I didn’t understand all of the political stuff.
 Then a decade later I watched it again and I was like “why I didn’t understand it?
 It’s very easy”.
 Well, the answer is because I was 14 years old and knew nothing about politics, and if it wasn’t because I’ve always liked seinen, my reaction could have been the same as I see many teenagers when they watch the movie: be bored.
-That’s why you have to decide if you want to do a good story, or a popular story; if you try to do the first you’re gonna lose audience.
+In fact i re-watched it with my girlfriend and she didn’t get it and was bored!

 Also, by simple nature of how editorials in japan work, mainstream shonens don’t have their story thought out in advance.
 In Japanese editorials, mangakas don’t think entire stories with everything already decided; they just send tons and tons of premises for a beginning of a story, and if one is published and gets popular, they just keep drawing stuff until they stop been popular and have to end the story (or the editorial lets them do it).
 This means no big plot twists or stuff that is revealed has been there from the beginning hiding in plain sight, etc; but just random new enemies that the artist comes up with as they go.
 Sometimes people is fooled by a simple trick we artists do (and yes, I do it too) when we left some stuff open so we can go back to it in the future in any way we want depending on how we have developed the story, but readers will think it was all thought out from the beginning.